Service animals

 If you’re traveling with a service animal, we require you complete a couple of Department of Transportation (DOT) forms.
 These forms will ask for your service animal’s weight, breed, vaccination information and vet information.

-For domestic flights, you can complete these forms electronically and save them to your trip in My Trips.
-Or you can download and print them.
-You must print and keep these forms with you while at the airport and on the plane.
+If you have a MileagePlus® account, you can sign in and complete these forms online and save them to your trip.
+If you don't have an account, you can complete the accessible PDF versions linked below.
+Whether you fill out the forms online or as PDFs, you must print and keep them with you while at the airport and on the plane.

 For international flights, as well as flights to Hawaii and Guam, the forms can’t be completed electronically.
 You’ll need to print and carry them with you during your trip.